What is Long Term Care Insurance (LTCi)?

 - If your initial cover days are expended the insured may be faced with high costs at 100% responsibility unless separate private insurance exists.

-- Medicare will not cover expenses if the insured does not meet strict admission/billing status.
+- Medicare will not cover expenses if the insured does not meet the strict admission/billing status.

 - LTCi only covers care in a facility.